-As Sedona is much more popular with tourists and much smaller, it can get very crowded especially in the main uptown area of town.
+As Sedona is much more popular with tourists and much smaller, I did notice that it got very crowded especially in the main uptown area of town.
 This area of Sedona is very commercial.

-Flagstaff isn’t very touristy and is rarely crowded however it is a busy college town with lots of students.
+Flagstaff wasn’t very touristy at all and was rarely crowded however it is a busy college town with lots of students.

 Sedona has a much wider range of activities to choose from compared with Flagstaff which doesn’t have many things to do.

-Most people also rate Sedona’s scenery to be much better than Flagstaffs however Flagstaff is located slightly closer to other major tourist sites such as the Grand Canyon.
+I’s also say that Sedona’s scenery is much more impressive than Flagstaffs however Flagstaff is located slightly closer to other major tourist sites such as the Grand Canyon.